pactus-project/pactus.org/docs/guide/transaction-bond.md

 }
 ```

-Transaction id for above transaction is:
+Transaction ID for the above transaction is:

 ```
 ID: de6aab10430fa115d59a72dbff5a046f8be9a200c1941106641a4b691a3bf0bc